tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 # Ticket Requests

-As discussed in {{introduction}}, clients may want different numbers of tickets for fresh or resumed handshakes.
-Clients may indicate to servers their desired number of tickets to receive on a single connection, in the case of a full handshake or resumption, via the following "ticket_request" extension:
+As discussed in {{introduction}}, clients may want different numbers of tickets for new or resumed connections.
+Clients may indicate to servers their desired number of tickets to receive on a single connection, in the case of a new or resumed connection, via the following "ticket_request" extension:

 ~~~
 enum {